About Aleisha

 Summary

-Aleisha is a Victoria University of Wellington graduate with a Bachelor of Science (majoring in Computer Science and specialising in Artificial Intelligence) and a Bachelor of Commerce (majoring in Management and minoring in Information Systems), and now works as software developer for global open source project Koha, at Catalyst IT.
+She is a Victoria University of Wellington graduate with a Bachelor of Science (Computer Science and Artificial Intelligence) and a Bachelor of Commerce (Management and Information Systems).

 Born and raised in Te Whanganui-a-Tara, Aleisha is the eldest of four children, and their family has a dog named Cassie.
 Aleisha is extremely proud of her Māori-Asian whakapapa and is on active journey to explore her identity and heritage.
 She also loves sport, music, travel, food, and wine.